Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Introduction

 \section{Introduction}

 Hydroelasticity, which is concerned with the interaction of fluids with elastic bodies, is an important topic with numerous applications, including those in the cryosphere (ocean wave scattering by sea ice and ice shelves) and those related to the engineering of very large floating structures (VLFS).
 A comprehensive account of the historical research can be found in the review articles \cite{squire2007ocean, squire2020ocean}.
 We give here a brief account of some of the hydroelastic models.
-We note that this extensive research has focussed almost entirely on isotropic plates.
+We note that this extensive research has focussed almost entirely on isotropic plates\ctwo{, with a notable exception being the recent work of \citet{THERY2026103642}, who used a space transformation approach to determine the parameters of an anisotropic plate mounted over shallow water for cloaking applications}.

 The two-dimensional water wave problem (one horizontal and one vertical) was solved by an eigenfunction expansion method by \cite{fox_squire94} and extended by \cite{sahoo2001scattering} who analysed a semi-infinite elastic plate floating on the surface of water of finite-depth.
 The Wiener-Hopf technique is particularly suited to semifinite problems and highly analytic solutions have been derived in this case \citep{balmforth1999ocean, chung2002calculation, tkacheva2003plane, williams_meylan12, smith2020wiener}.
 The finite elastic plate was solved by \cite{meylan_squire94} using Green's function technique, which led to a Fredholm integral equation and was simultaneously solved using a modal expansion by \cite{newman1994wave}.
 The three-dimensional water wave problem involving circular elastic discs was solved by \cite{jgrfloecirc,peter_meylan_chung04}.
 The solution for plates of arbitrary shapes was given in \cite{AppliedOR01,meylan2002wave}.
 Similar methods were developed by \cite{hermans2004interaction,andrianov2006hydroelastic}.